AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module6/ex1.md

 ![ACOP](./images/fullpayload.png)

-Your Event has a unique ochestration eventID, which you can find by scrolling down in that payload until you see ``_experience.campaign.orchestration.eventID``.
+Your Event has a unique orchestration eventID, which you can find by scrolling down in that payload until you see ``_experience.campaign.orchestration.eventID``.

 ![ACOP](./images/payloadeventID.png)

-The event ID is what needs to be sent to Adobe Experience Platform in order to trigger the Jounery that you'll build in exercise 2.
+The event ID is what needs to be sent to Adobe Experience Platform in order to trigger the Journey that you'll build in exercise 2.
 Remember this eventID, as you'll need it in exercise 3.
 ``"eventID": "71d98ef80980453e03a3bfc6aab57d15663784265a9363c097b6b9608f1a54bf"``

 Click ``Close``.